MicrosoftDocs/security/zero-trust/integrate/sentinel-workbook.md

 To deploy the Zero Trust (TIC 3.0) workbook from the Azure portal:

-1. In Microsoft Sentinel, select **Workbooks > Templates**.
+1. In Microsoft Sentinel, select **Content hub** and locate the **Microsoft Sentinel Zero Trust (TIC 3.0)** solution.

-1. Search for Zero Trust, and then select **Save** to install the workbook in your Microsoft Sentinel workspace.
+1. Select **Configure deployment options > Create** to install the solution in your Microsoft Sentinel workspace and deploy the Zero Trust workbook.
+For more information, see [Deploy out-of-the-box content and solutions](/azure/sentinel/sentinel-solutions-deploy).

 1. After your workbook is deployed in your workspace, use the **Guides** toggle at the top left to view or hide recommendations and guide panes.
 For example, these may be helpful when you first access the workbook, but unnecessary once you've understood the relevant concepts.